Barnard Students Living at Columbia

 Similarly, Barnard students with a Fall room assignment at Columbia who wish to bridge housing after the end of Summer Housing (either at Barnard or Columbia) must apply for August Interim housing at Columbia and would pay the CU August Interim fee to Columbia.

-Barnard students living at Columbia must receive their mail at their Altschul Hall Mailbox.
+Barnard students living at Columbia must receive their mail & packages at their Altschul Hall Mailbox.
 Mail and/or packages will not be accepted at any Columbia residence hall.